sleede/fab-manager/docker/README.md

 ### Steps

-When a new version is available, this is how to update fabmanager app in a production environment, using docker-compose :
+When a new version is available, follow this procedure to update fab-manager app in a production environment, using docker-compose.
+You can subscribe to [this atom feed](https://github.com/LaCasemate/fab-manager/releases.atom) to get notified when a new release comes out.

 1. go to your app folder